 Automatic sending of PIREPS through OAV ACARS

-To join Olympic Charter you need to meet the following requirements
+To join Cargo you need to meet the following requirements

 have the rank of Captain (if you are a member of OAV) or equivalent experience to justify the rank of Captain from another VA or organization (if you are not a member and want to join us now).